Clean Industrial Deal

 EU Council Seeks EESC and CoR Opinions on Energy Infrastructure Permitting Directive (COM(2025)1007)

-The EU Council is advancing a proposal to significantly accelerate permitting for renewable energy, grid, and hydrogen infrastructure through streamlined digital portals and tacit approval mechanisms.
-Businesses should prepare for faster project lead times and reduced administrative hurdles for energy-intensive operations and infrastructure deployment as the EU prioritizes rapid decarbonization.
+EU Council advances proposal to accelerate permitting for renewable energy, grids, and hydrogen infrastructure through digital portals and tacit approval.
+Businesses should anticipate significantly reduced project lead times and streamlined administrative processes for energy-intensive operations and infrastructure deployment.

 eur-lex.europa.euEuropean UnionEuropean Union